 Weeks Three to Five

 The teacher candidate gradually takes on more teaching opportunities that include classroom management practice.
-The mentor should offer the teacher candidate co-teaching opportunities
+The mentor should offer the teacher candidate co-teaching opportunities.

-The teacher candidate prepare written lesson plans for the mentor and supervisor with a minimum of 24 hrs advance notice to the scheduled instructional time.
+The teacher candidate prepares written lesson plans for the mentor and supervisor with a minimum of 24 hrs advance notice to the scheduled instructional time.
 Teacher candidates should complete the “Context Statement” for each lesson, at first.

-The teacher candidate record segments of their teaching to share with the field supervisor and to evaluate their progress.
+The teacher candidate records segments of their teaching to share with the field supervisor and to evaluate their progress.

-The teacher candidate create general outlines of unit plans with a clear idea of what assessment is intended to use.
+The teacher candidate creates general outlines of unit plans with a clear idea of what assessment is intended to use.
 The mentor teacher works with the teacher candidates to understand lesson sequencing, curriculum spiraling, design of lesson enrichment for accelerating students and remediation for students that “don’t get it.”

 Weeks Six through Eight

 The teacher candidate solo teaches if the mentor determines they are ready.
-The teacher candidate prepare all ideas, resources, and plans in consultation with the mentor.
+The teacher candidate prepares all ideas, resources, and plans in consultation with the mentor.
 Co-teaching may still occur, but not as much.

 By the end of week 8, collect assessment evidence showing the range of students learning from the teacher candidate lessons.
 Reflect with the teacher candidate on the student assessment and set goals for further planning and instruction.

-The teacher candidate schedule a formal observation and conference session with their field supervisor.
+The teacher candidate schedules a formal observation and conference session with their field supervisor.

 The mentor teacher, field supervisor and teacher candidate review the PDEFE for midterm evaluation.